jpwhalley/GMS_Stats_Course/README.md

 5_Machine_Learning_Applications
 ```

-Students please read the prerequisites in each folder before each section of the course.
-In particular please try to install any computing requirements.
-At a minimum you are likely to need:
+Students please read the README in the relevant folder before each section of the course.
+In particular, please try to install any computing requirements beforehand.
+As a basic minimum you are likely to need:

 1. [Anaconda3 (for python3 notebooks)](https://www.anaconda.com/download/)
 2. [RStudio](https://www.rstudio.com/)

+Some courses will also require specific packages or other software.

 Timetable
 ---------